Gradient-based filtering under misspecification: Stability and error bounds: Introduction

-Theorem~\ref{Th: (Non-)asymptotic MSE bounds} goes further by presenting sufficient conditions under which both filters are not only stable but also accurate.
-Analyzing tracking accuracy is important in machine learning (e.g.,~\citealp{cutler2023stochastic}) and recently gained traction in the time-series literature (e.g., \citealp{brownlees2024empirical}, \citealp{lange2024bellman}).
-The best we can do under misspecification is to track the \emph{pseudo}-true state.
-This means we cannot remain entirely agnostic about the DGP, but must impose some mild moment conditions; for example, that the pseudo-true state exists, while its increments have a finite variance.
-We also consider the more informative setting in which the DGP is a known state-space model with linear (but not necessarily Gaussian) state dynamics.
-In both settings, and for both ISD and ESD filters, Theorem~\ref{Th: (Non-)asymptotic MSE bounds} presents (non-)asymptotic performance guarantees by upper-bounding the MSE of the filtered and predicted parameter paths relative to the pseudo-true parameter path.
-The asymptotic MSE bounds can be minimized, often analytically, with respect to tuning parameters, such as the learning rate.
-In some special cases related to the Kalman filter, these minimized MSE bounds are exact (i.e., cannot be improved).
+Our second result (Theorem~\ref{Th: (Non-)asymptotic MSE bounds}) provides formal guarantees for the tracking accuracy of SD filters under misspecification.
+The behavior of misspecified stochastic gradient methods is an important concern in statistics (e.g., \citealp{liang2019statistical}), machine learning (e.g., \citealp{cutler2023stochastic}), and time-series analysis (e.g., \citealp{brownlees2024empirical}; \citealp{lange2024bellman}; \citealp{beutner2023consistency}), yet it remains relatively underexplored.
+For example, \citet{koopman2016predicting} study misspecified explicit SD filters by simulation, but do not provide formal guarantees.
+Under misspecification, exact recovery is no longer possible, so the natural target becomes the \emph{pseudo}-true state.
+This only requires mild assumptions on the DGP, such as the existence of a pseudo-true state with finite-variance increments.
+For both implicit and explicit filters, Theorem~\ref{Th: (Non-)asymptotic MSE bounds} establishes finite-sample and asymptotic guarantees by bounding the MSE of the entire filtered and predicted parameter paths relative to the pseudo-true path.
+The asymptotic bounds can often be minimized analytically with respect to tuning parameters such as the learning rate; in a special case related to the Kalman filter, the resulting minimized bound is tight.